ynput/ayon-documentation/website/docs/addon_houdini_artist_loader_hdas.md

 ![](assets/houdini/artist/hda_lop_import_parameters.png)

 #### Parameters
-It shares the same parameters as generic loader and also add few more parameters.
+It shares the same parameters with generic loader and also adds few more parameters.
 It also exposes some parameters of [Reference](https://www.sidefx.com/docs/houdini/nodes/lop/reference.html) node.

 - **Reload Files**